Filozoff/XCTestExtension/Sources/XCTestExtension/Documentation.docc/GettingStarted.md

 ## Work with structured concurrency

 It may happen that `async` operations don't return a value or throw any error (e.g. when converting from closures or `Combine`).
 In that case, they will hang out for infinity.
 Besides a production code, it especially matters on CI, where the used resources are important and the output feedback is not as instant as running tests locally.
-The `XCTimeout` assertion resolves that issue.
+The ``XCTest/XCTestCase/XCTTimeout(_:timeout:_:file:line:)`` assertion resolves that issue.

 An example of its usage may be found below: